Katharine advises individuals, businesses and trusts on all aspects of their tax compliance responsibilities and advisory requirements.

-Anna has over 18 years’ experience in the charity and not for profit sector and holds the ICAEW Diploma in Charity Accounting (DChA).
-Having trained and qualified in a specialist not for profit audit firm, she then worked for a number of national charities, including as Finance Director for Hospice UK and most recently, Director of Finance and Operations for BBC Children in Need.
+Anna started her career by training at a specialist not for profit audit firm, and after qualifying as a Chartered Accountant she then worked for a number of national charities, including Finance Director for Hospice UK and Director of Finance and Operations for BBC Children in Need.

 In addition to her experience as a Finance Director within the charity sector, Anna is a Trustee and the Chair of the Audit Committee of the Money Advice Trust.

 Anna joined haysmacintyre in our Not for Profit audit team and was an Audit Partner for five years before moving to an internal role heading the firm’s Operational teams.

 Anna’s holidays are spent camping and enjoying the great outdoors, so long as they are accompanied by a good cup of coffee.

 Tom joined haysmacintyre in 2009 having specialised in the charity and not for profit sectors since 2003.